survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 ## Loader Not Found

 There’s another subtle loader related error.
 If a package matching to a loader name that does not implement the loader interface exists, webpack will match to that and give a runtime error that says the package is not a loader.
-One way to make this mistake is to write `loader: 'eslint'` over `loader: 'eslint-loader'`.
+This mistake can be made by writing `loader: 'eslint'` over `loader: 'eslint-loader'`.

 W> A loader definition like this was valid in webpack 1.
 It has been disallowed in webpack 2.
 The behavior can be enabled again through `resolveLoader.moduleExtensions` array.